Resources

 Know the Score

-Whether you’ve taken drugs, are thinking of taking them, or are just curious and want to know more, it’s important to know the real facts about drugs.
+offers information and support for young people about alcohol, drugs, and related issues.
+Whether you’ve taken drugs, are thinking of taking them, or are just curious and want to know more, it’s important to know the real facts.
+The site provides guidance on staying safe, making informed choices, and accessing local services for help and advice.

 Web: www.knowthescore.info/